 - The festivities of Independence Day in Pakistan are also the mainstay of fireworks, exhibits, game shows and face paintings and key events take place in places like Karachi, Lahore, Islamabad or Peshawar etc.

-- People send Pakistan Independence Day Wishes Messages Images with each other on this glorious day.
+- People send Pakistan Independence Day Wishes and Messages Images with each other on this glorious day.

 Top 14th August Or Pakistan Independence Day Facts:

-- Why does Pakistan Celebrates Independence Day on 14th August and India on 15th August?
+- Why does Pakistan Celebrate Independence Day on 14th August and India on 15th August?

 The truth is that at midnight on 15 August 1947 both countries, India and Pakistan, were formed at the same time.
 Even Quaid-e-Azam (Muhammad Ali Jinnah), declared that Pakistan was Independent on August 15 during his first national radio freedom talk.
 August 15th is Pakistan’s birthday.
 In the last couple of years, it symbolises the fulfilment of the Muslim nation’s destiny to establish an independent state, remarked Jinnah in her address.
 Not only that, but Aug also noted Pakistan’s first postage stamp published in July 1948.